• Skip to primary navigation

 What Typical Yacht Charter Contracts Do Not Guarantee

-Understanding limitations is just as crucial as understanding inclusions.
+Understanding limitations is just as important as understanding inclusions.
 Most yacht charter contracts do not guarantee:

 • Specific weather conditions

-The yacht’s captain always has final authority regarding navigation and safety decisions.
+The yacht’s captain has final authority regarding navigation and safety decisions, which is why even well-planned itineraries may adjust to conditions, port availability, or local regulations.

 Regional Considerations